 - Applies to: "This folder, subfolders and files"

-- Run gpedit.msc, and create and edit a new GPO → Go to “Computer Configuration” → Open “Policies” → Navigate to “Windows Settings” → Select “Security Settings” → Go to “Local Policies” → Select “Audit Policy” → Under “Audit object access”, select the “Success” and “Failure” checkboxes.
+- Run gpedit.msc → Create and edit a new GPO → Go to “Computer Configuration” → Open “Policies” → Navigate to “Windows Settings” → Select “Security Settings” → Go to “Local Policies” → Select “Audit Policy” → Under “Audit object access”, select the “Success” and “Failure” checkboxes.

 - Go to "Advanced Audit Policy Configuration" → Select “Audit Policies” → Choose “Object Access” → Under “Audit File System”, select the “Success” and “Failure” checkboxes → Under “Audit Handle Manipulation”, select the “Success” and “Failure” checkboxes.

-- Link the new GPO to file server and force Group Policy update.
+- Link the new GPO to your file server and force the Group Policy update.